Scroll to content

 Scientific Skills

 At the beginning of our curriculum, students are taught the fundamentals when working in a science laboratory.
-They learn about hazards and risks when using different chemicals and begin to learn the names of all the different types of equipment they will use throughout their time studying science.
-Students will begin to develop key scientific skills such as, presenting scientific data, identifying patterns in results and drawing different types of graphs from a range of data.
-They will understand the importance of a detailed step by step method in a plan which would allow them to collect valid data.
-The knowledge gained in this topic, will allow students to become competent scientists and will help them prepare for the required practical’s they will carry out at GCSE and at KS5.
-Scientific enquiry and skills are developed throughout the curriculum through well thought through practical work which further deepens students understanding and knowledge in science.
+They learn about hazards and risks when using different chemicals and begin to learn the names of all the different types of equipment they will use throughout their time studying Science.
+Students will begin to develop key scientific skills such as presenting scientific data, identifying patterns in results and drawing different types of graphs from a range of data.
+They will understand the importance of a detailed step-by-step method in a plan which would allow them to collect valid data.
+The knowledge gained in this topic, will allow students to become competent scientists and will help them prepare for the required practical experiments they will carry out at GCSE and at KS5.
+Scientific enquiry and skills are developed throughout the curriculum through well thought through practical work which further deepens students understanding and knowledge in Science.

 Biology

-The structure and function of living organisms including cells; photosynthesis and respiration; relationships in an ecosystem; genetics and evolution
+The structure and function of living organisms including cells and organisation of our systems and reproduction; material cycles and energy; photosynthesis and respiration; relationships in an ecosystem; genetics and evolution.

 Chemistry